 About the course

-The School Direct package offered by the South East Learning Alliance is one that allows prospective teachers to gain an opportunity to train in a dynamic educational setting located across nine highly different, but successful schools.
-The Alliance comprises of four comprehensive secondary schools and five primary schools, all of whom are working in partnership to help produce high quality and well-trained teachers of the future.
+The School Direct package offered by the South East Learning Alliance is one that allows prospective teachers to gain an opportunity to train in a dynamic educational setting located across ten highly different, but successful schools.
+The Alliance comprises of four comprehensive secondary schools and six primary schools, all of whom are working in partnership to help produce high quality and well-trained teachers of the future.
 The South East Learning Alliance is very proud of the bespoke and personal training opportunities we offer our students, which we believe is paramount to successfully completing your teacher-training.

 - Applicants who opt to train through the Salaried School Direct route, will have a timetable of classes from the outset of their training year, which is complimented by the online tutorials and distance-learning modules e-Qualitas delivers